 When it comes to sustainable fashion, you don’t have to compromise on style.
-With natural fabrics such as cotton and linen made with eco production practices, we’ve got planet-friendly clothing covered
+With natural fabrics such as cotton and linen made with eco-friendly production practices, we have planet-kind clothing covered

 Trousers and shorts